luka-hash/mpv-marks/README.md

 Put the `marks.lua` file in the `~/.config/mpv/scripts/` directory (or relevant directory on non-linux operating systems).

+You will also need a notification-daemon, like dunst, if you want to have on screen notifications when you add/remove marks.

 ## Usage

 - `b` do (add) mark